 You may also be unaware of actions that your associates or conspirators did that could redound to impact your legal situation and potentially net you a longer jail sentence, steeper fines, and other problems that could persist in your life/career for years or decades.

-The experienced medical fraud defense team at The Kraut Law Group has the resources, skills, and track record to provide the mission-critical assistance you need now.
+The experienced medical fraud defense team at The Kraut Criminal & DUI Lawyers has the resources, skills, and track record to provide the mission-critical assistance you need now.
 Attorney Kraut is a Harvard Law School educated ex-prosecutor who understands what it takes to build an effective defense to complicated white collar Southern California criminal charges.